 |These Rock Tamers are highly recommended on the Airstream forums - hope they do a good job of protecting the Bambi.
 At the very least, they make us feel a little badass - like real truckers.|

 Patrick and I hit the road on Wednesday morning, and we are so excited.
-We are going to make our way to Texas and spend a few days in Austin before we head south to the Rio Grande Valley, where we will spend the entire winter work camping at a resort very close to the Mexican border.
-Looking forward to some day trips into Mexico.
+We are going to make our way to Texas and will spend a few days in Austin before we head farther south.
 Patrick will also be off to Texas Plein Air soon, which starts on October 26th in San Angelo, Texas.